YuetingH/YuetingH.github.io/README.md

 Plase visit it by clicking https://yuetingh.github.io/.

 - *The website uses template crafted by HTML5 UP: https://html5up.net/*
-- *Visitor analysis module in the homepage uses Clustermap: https://clustrmaps.com/*
+- *Visitor analysis module in the HOMEPAGE uses Clustermap: https://clustrmaps.com/*
+- *PDF is embedded in 'My CV' page through PDF.js downloaded from https://mozilla.github.io/pdf.js/.
+The instruction of using it is attached here https://pdfjs.express/blog/how-to-use-pdf-js#step-1---download-and-extract-the-pdfjs-package*

 ---